plang85/plang85.github.io/_posts/2017-07-26-rnns-for-decline-curves-with-events.md

 <script src="https://gist.github.com/plang85/2fbeff720b23e6141887fbbc508baf28.js"></script>

-The generated production profiles that go into our training data set look like this
+The generated production profiles that form the basis for our feature and target arrays for our training data set look like this

 ![Training data]({{ site.url }}/assets/training_data.svg)
 *The generated training data.
 Not shown are the corresponding stage arrays.*